ENGINEERING & MANUFACTURING 2025+

 Global E&M companies are increasingly exposed to ecological risks.
 Continued climate change is resulting in more frequent and more intense natural catastrophes such as flooding, storms, and droughts.

 The answer is to improve resiliency.
-Up until now, E&M companies have tended to design supply chains with the ultimate goal of minimising cost and maximising customer benefits.
+Up until now, E&M companies have tended to design supply chains with the ultimate goal of minimizing cost and maximizing customer benefits.
 Now we expect this to change.
 In future, supply chains will be designed for greater resilience and built around risk management.

 Vice President and Global Sector Head Engineering and Manufacturing